litestar-org/litestar/docs/usage/applications.rst

 checkers, rather Litestar will instantiate a new state instance based on the type you set there.
 This allows users to use custom classes for State, e.g.:

-While this is very powerful, it might encourage users to follow anti-patterns: it's important to emphasize that using state can lead to code that's hard to reason about and bugs that are difficult to understand, due to changes in different ASGI contexts.
+While this is very powerful, it might encourage users to follow anti-patterns: it is important to emphasize that using state can lead to code that is hard to reason about and bugs that are difficult to understand, due to changes in different ASGI contexts.
 As such, this pattern should be used only when it is the best choice and in a limited fashion.
 To discourage its use, Litestar also offers a builtin ``ImmutableState`` class.
 You can use this class to type state and ensure that no mutation of state is allowed: